Zolko-123/FreeCAD_Assembly4/README.md

 Assembly 4 is available through the FreeCAD Addon Manager (menu **Tools > Addon Manager**).
 It is called _Assembly4_ in the Addon Repository.

-**Important Note:** Assembly 4 recommends to use the stable FreeCAD v0.21 branch
+**Important Note:** Assembly4 recommends to use the stable FreeCAD v0.21 branch

-**Important Note:** FreeCAD introduced a [change in the data format](https://github.com/FreeCAD/FreeCAD/pull/12714) during the 0.22 development cycle

 ### Manual Installation